strawberry-graphql/strawberry/docs/general/subscriptions.md

     # to read a line from stdout.
 This is a good example of why you need to
     # be defensive by using asyncio.wait_for in wait_for_call().
     while proc.returncode is None:
-        async for l in lines(proc.stdout):
+        async for line in lines(proc.stdout):
-            yield l
+            yield line
-    else:

     # read anything left on the pipe after the process has finished
-        async for l in lines(proc.stdout):
+    async for line in lines(proc.stdout):
-            yield l
+        yield line

 @strawberry.type